IanLuo/devne/t.md

     to specify input/output type for each unit
 [ ] support services, like database, redis, thrid party services, inside
     docker
+[ ] units have executable interface
+[ ] units can be observed
+[ ] unify interface for all properties of a unit, so it can be easily
+    documented and presented
+[ ] nix format of unit should be generated, and support trasformed from other
+    format, like a yaml

 # ARCHIVE
+[x] ref from outside repo on github
+[x] resolve vars
+[x] resolve funcitons
+  [x] git repo
+[x]collect units
+[x]!! versioning for packages in yaml
+[x] reconstruct configure to define all logic with yaml, including package fetching, action definition, environment setup, combining etc
 [x]! option to show version number
 [x]!! put inputs to passthrus so other units can reuse [x]!! ss.yaml unit ref